Insights

 Growing up an introvert—and having worked with many introverted speakers, students, and actors—I’ve pinpointed three reasons why introverts tend to thrive in the spotlight, both in the acting and professional speaking worlds.

-Onstage, You Can Revel in the Freedom
+1. Onstage, You Can Revel in the Freedom

-In a similar way, for effective professional speakers, it isn’t about the attention given to them, and it certainly isn’t about being perceived as “good.”
+For effective professional speakers, it isn’t about the attention given to them, and it certainly isn’t about being perceived as “good.”
 The privilege of taking the spotlight and being the one on the microphone is all in service of the transformation you want to help guide your audience through.
 The work is about something larger than any one person.
 It’s about the ideas, the mission, the people you want to serve.

-“I’ll Just Wing It” Is NOT Your Backup Plan
+1. “I’ll Just Wing It” Is NOT Your Backup Plan

-When it comes to the more naturally introverted students, it is incredibly inspiring to see the discomfort set aside, the deep investigative work being done, and the mastery of craft—regardless of their initial fear, shyness, or discomfort.
+During GRAD | Stage Performance Mastery, I’ve had the privilege of working with a bounty of wonderful students—each one completely unique.
+It is incredibly inspiring to see more naturally introverted students set discomfort aside, do the deep investigative work, and master craft—regardless of their initial fear, shyness, or discomfort.
 By the time they finish the program, I’m absolutely amazed at what they do onstage and the level of growth they’ve achieved.

 The only way to remove that anxiety and hyper-awareness of the spotlight is to shift the focus onto the work that needs to be done.

-They must commit to the craft, their ideas, and their audience and really put in the work to become the person who steps under the stage lights and shines
+Whether you’re extroverted, introverted, or whatever label you might put on yourself, the work is the work, and success comes from a rigorous commitment to iteration and craft.
 Every single student who puts in the reps, rehearses their speech, and does the work that is required to master the craft of stage performance will both deliver transformation in others, and experience a transformation in themselves.

 X Mark icon